ednira/cnets_project/README.md

 4 - convert frequencies dictionary into a Dataframe
-  """Convert the activity frequencies dictionary into a dataframe in pandas with frequencies"""
+  """Convert the activity frequencies dictionary into a dataframe in pandas with frequencies""" The Dataframe is the frequency matrix where each row shows how many times one activity is followed by activities in the log (each activity is a column)

-  The Dataframe is the frequency matrix where each row shows how many times one activity is followed by activities in the log (each activity is a column) file dep_matrix -- function def frequencies(act_frequencies): input nested dictionary 'act_frequencies', output pd Dataframe 'frequencies' (index: activity name, column: activity name)
+  file dep_matrix -- function def frequencies(act_frequencies): input nested dictionary 'act_frequencies', output pd Dataframe 'frequencies' (index: activity name, column: activity name)

 5 - calculate the dependency measure
   """Generate the dependency matrix Dataframe"""

-  It is good to visualize the dependency matrix, although the algorithm only uses the dependency measures in the form of dictionary, the dependency_dict. file dep_matrix -- function def dependency_matrix(frequencies): input Dataframe 'frequencies', output Dataframe 'dependency_matrix' (index: activity name, column: activity name).
+  This is to visualize the dependency matrix, although the algorithm only uses the dependency measures in the form of dictionary, the dependency_dict.

+  file dep_matrix -- function def dependency_matrix(frequencies): input Dataframe 'frequencies', output Dataframe 'dependency_matrix' (index: activity name, column: activity name).
 The cells show the dependency measure of the activity to the other activity

 6 - convert dependency matrix Dataframe to dictionary